trick77/quick-traefik/README.md

 1. Monitor for errors with `docker compose logs -f`
 1. Open your FQDNs in the browser and observe Traefik issuing certificates using Let's Encrypt's TLS challenge mechanism (may take a few seconds!).

-Don't forget to remove the Let's Encrypt staging line in `compose.yml` once the configuration is ready!
+Don't forget to remove the Let's Encrypt staging configuration in `compose.yml` once everything is ready!

 ## Create the network bridge